 In the spring of 1956, the principal of Zhonghua High School, Wang Xiunan invited two intellectuals to talk to the students on two different topics.
 These two intellectuals are a well known writer and a famous painter, the writer is Ma Junwu (pseudonym Ma Moxi) and the famous painter and calligrapher is Huang Yao.

-Nokia Art Singapore 2002, Calligraphy House, Singapore.
+Nokia Art Singapore 2001, Singapore Calligraphy Centre.
 The Singapore Art Museum contributed a calligraphic painting of Huang Yao to be exhibited in this exhibition.

 August 25 to September 1 2002 Traditional Values Contemporary Mood